Ready to create and sell online courses, but not quite sure which platform is best? Keep reading my dear–this post is for you!

-It's no longer a secret that selling online courses is a fantastic way to monetize a blog or really any business.
+It's no secret that selling online courses is a fantastic way to monetize a blog or really any business.
 Just a few years back, creating an online course would have been a costly production that involved purchasing expensive software–that only a technical expert could work–and possibly even hiring a videographer.

 Barriers like these kept many bloggers and online business owners from pursuing course creation as a realistic monetization strategy.
 We simply didn't have the time, money, or expertise to pursue it!

 However, times change and so does the technology we have access to.
 There has never been a better time to create your first online course.
 Finally, there are affordable and accessible tools that allow virtually anyone to get an online course up and running in just a few hours if you really wanted to!

 There are so many options in fact, that it can get overwhelming trying to decide which one is best for you.
 But no worries…I've got you covered!